 Overall, open-source frameworks are great for testing different hypotheses and determining the technical feasibility of new feature implementation.
 You are free to experiment, try different approaches, and perhaps, come up with unique solutions that delight your customers.

-T-Mobile, for example, its entire customer support application using Elastic — a robust open-source platform that lets you build self-managed and SaaS offerings for analytics, logging, search, and security — instead of using a proprietary content delivery network (CDN) and customer analytics engine to personalize the support experience for each customer.
+T-Mobile, for example, has recently rebuilt its entire customer support application using Elastic — a robust open-source platform that lets you build self-managed and SaaS offerings for analytics, logging, search, and security — instead of using a proprietary content delivery network (CDN) and customer analytics engine to personalize the support experience for each customer.

 - Slower rollout — Open-source frameworks provide you with building blocks.
 Your job is to assemble them correctly.
 Understandably, this takes more time than integrating an off-the-shelf solution.